Basics of a Diabetes Meal Plan

 - 1 of 10 |

-Everyone needs to eat a certain numbers of calories to survive.
+Everyone needs to eat a certain number of calories to survive.
 Eat more than you need and you gain weight; eat less (or burn more) than you need and you lose weight.
 It sounds simple, but how many calories do you really need?

 Calorie needs depend on gender, age, height, activity level, current weight, and the number of calories your body burns at rest.